(I don't ever pick tracks where the riffs are missin'!)

 - From Return of the King:

 - Aluminum Christmas Trees: Joked about.
-In their intro to RiffTrax Special: 90s Cyber Thrillers they said the internet was this thing that once existed in The Nineties.
+In their intro to RiffTrax Special: 90s Cyber Thrillers they said the internet was this thing that once existed in The '90s.

-- In the description on the website for one of the 1930 Batman serials, they state that these shorts are all we now know about these now-unknown characters.
+- In the description on the website for one of the 1930 Batman serials, they state that these shorts are all the information we have about these now-unknown characters.